nicfits/ubuild-hugo-starter/content/behold-page-builder-content.md

 template = "navigation-header"
 [[page_sections]]
 block = "one-column-1"
-content = "here's the content for this block." headline = "one column of text" template = "1-column-text"
+content = "here's the content for this block. updated!" headline = "one column of text" template = "1-column-text"